GET FREE ANALYSIS

 Negotiate Your Carrier Contract with ShipSigma

 We are experts in carrier contract negotiation, we do it every single day.
 With our ai-powered platform, we know how much we can save you before we negotiate.
-We go beyond benchmarking and provide cost modeling and rate simulation so that you know exactly how your rates stack up.
+We go beyond baseline rates and provide cost modeling and rate simulation so that you know exactly how your rates stack up.

 Our mission is simple, we’re here to save you money.
 Our customers see an average of 25.2% savings.
 Thinking about negotiating your contract?
 Contact us today to get started.